apache/incubator-milagro-dta/README.md

 2. **SafeGuardSecret** Encrypts a string and decrypts it again

 ## Installation
-Below are instructions on how to build and run the Milagro D-TA either using Docker or developments builds for Linux and Mac.
+Below are instructions on how to build and run the Milagro D-TA either using Docker or as developments builds for Linux and Mac.

 These instructions will build the service with default settings including an embeded IPFS node connected to a private IPFS network and an embedded "Bolt" database.
 This will get you up and running quickly **but is not recommended for production use!**